jhusain/es6generatorproposal/README.md

 Language Features should Consume and Emit Iterables, not Iterators
 --------------------------

+Generator functions should return Iterables, not Iterators.
+I'm addition, for...of should operate on Iterables, not Iterators.

+__We have added syntactic support for the wrong type.__

 Iterators are irreducibly complex.
 They are mutable, and require a state machine to consume.
-To avoid leaking scarce resources, they must also be explicitly finalized
+To avoid leaking scarce resources, they must also be explicitly finalized.

 Today the ES6 Iterator API is optimized for ease of use.
 This goal is not easy to achieve.
 Iterators are complex types.
 They are mutable objects, and consuming their data requires building a state machine.
 Furthermore Iterators must have a lifecycle, and be properly disposed to avoid leaking scarce resources.